Artelia/NIMPHS/README.md

     * Streaming sequence (generates a mesh when the frame changes and only keeps one mesh in memory)
 * Import point data as vertex colors (color attributes)
 * Linearly interpolate mesh and vertex colors (for both type of sequences) to render smoother animations
+* Extract point data from one vertex as time series
+* Generate volumes from TELEMAC-3D simulations

 ### Screenshots